LN57421/LN57421/README.md

 > ***I am just an ordinary student***

-I have no P/F course, all the courses score >= 86.

 Here are some of the useful course I'v learned.

 - CS102A Introduction to Computer Programming A:  Score `98`